solidjs-community/solid-primitives/packages/masonry/README.md

   This can be an accessor to provide a reactive number of columns.

-- `mapHeight` - A function that maps the source item to a height.
+- `mapHeight` - A function that maps the source item to a numeric height value.

   This function is not reactive, it will be called only once for each item.
+The value may relate to any unit of your choosing.
   To provede a reactice height, return an accessor.

 - `mapElement` - A function that maps the source item to an element to render.